seanpreston2904/seanpreston2904/README.md

 ## Hi there, My name is Sean!

-### I'm a Computer Science and Computer Graphics student at Victoria University of Wellington in New Zealand
+### I'm a Computer Science and Computer Graphics student

+- 🎓 2nd year student at Victoria University of Wellington, New Zealand
+- 🎮 Keen interest in real time computer graphics
+- 🎸 Love playing the guitar

 ## Languages